Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

 \subsubsection{Conditional mean and variance biases}

-\Cref{Lemma_cond_1} implies that all numerical methods yield conditional means and variances different from the true values.
+Corollary \ref{Lemma_cond_1} implies that all methods yield conditional means and variances different from the true values.
 In the following, we study the introduced relative mean and variance biases defined by

 for each considered numerical method.
 These biases depend on the time step $\Delta$, the time $t_i$, the initial condition $Y_0$ and the parameters of the model.
-While the biases in the conditional variance depend on all model parameters, the biases in the conditional means do not depend on $\sigma$. \ \\
+While the biases in the conditional means of the ODE methods depend on $\sigma$, that of the remaining methods are independent of $\sigma$.
+The biases in the conditional variance depend on all model parameters.

-In the top left panel of \Cref{Bias_cond_t_y0}, we report the relative mean bias \eqref{cond_Bias_mean} in percentage as a function of $t_i$, for $Y_0=10$, $\Delta=0.1$, $\mu=1$ and $\tau=5$.
-The relative mean biases (in absolute value) introduced by the Strang splitting schemes are significantly smaller than those of the Lie-Trotter splitting schemes and close to $0$ for all $t_i$ under consideration, with the second Strang scheme performing slightly better than the first one (see top right panel).
-Furthermore, in the non-stationary initial part, the Strang splitting schemes clearly outperform the Euler-Maruyama and Milstein schemes.
-This changes with increasing time, as it can be observed in the top right panel, where we provide a zoom.
-In particular, for $t_i \approx 43$, the Euler-Maruyama and Milstein schemes start to outperform the Strang splitting schemes, with a relative bias approaching $0$, suggesting an asymptotically unbiased mean (see \Cref{subsec:4:1}).
+In the top left panel of Figure \ref{Bias_cond_t_y0}, we report the relative mean bias \eqref{cond_Bias_mean} in percentage as a function of $t_i$, for $Y_0=10$, $\Delta=0.1$, $\mu=1$, $\tau=5$ and $\sigma=0.2$.
+The relative mean biases (in absolute value) introduced by the Strang splitting schemes are significantly smaller than those of the Lie-Trotter splitting schemes and close to $0$ for all $t_i$ under consideration, with the second Strang scheme performing slightly better than the first one (see the top right panel where we provide a zoom).
+Moreover, the piecewise linear method performs better than the Lie-Trotter methods, but worse than the Strang schemes.
+For the chosen value of $\sigma$, the log-ODE method outperforms the Strang methods and produces a bias even closer to $0$ for all times $t_i$.
+However, this fact changes when $\sigma$ is increased, as shown in the top right panel where we also consider $\sigma=1$ and $\sigma=1.5$.
+In particular, due to the dependence of the mean of the ODE schemes on $\sigma$, they may perform worse than all other methods in terms of preserving the mean when $\sigma$ increases.
+Furthermore, it can be observed that in the non-stationary initial part, the Strang and ODE methods clearly outperform the Euler-Maruyama and Milstein schemes.
+This changes with increasing time.
+In particular, the relative mean bias of the Euler-Maruyama and Milstein schemes approaches $0$, suggesting an asymptotically unbiased mean (see Subsection \ref{subsec:4:1}).